Runner's Footprints

 • sudden increase in training

-How can I teach myself to handle the heat better?
+How can I train myself to handle the heat better?

 The best way to promote heat acclimatization is through exercise training in a hot climate, particularly for athletes who will be competing under hot conditions.
 Continuous or intermittent aerobic training causes your body to acclimatize after about 7 to 14 days.
 Just make sure you start slowly and watch for signs of heat stress.
 For the first few days, exercise aerobically at about 60 to 70% of your maximal heart rate.
 Then gradually increase both your training intensity and volume.
 Adaptations that occur as you get used to the heat include: